-Appearance counts for a lot in today’s society, so you shouldn’t underestimate the power of a beautiful, brilliant smile.
-If you’ve been hiding your smiles to cover up missing, damaged, malformed, or discolored teeth, it’s time to consider cosmetic dentistry.
-A cosmetic dentist can help you get the straight, white smile that you want and deserve.
+Appearance counts for a lot in today’s society, so one shouldn’t underestimate the power of a beautiful, brilliant smile.
+If one has been hiding the smiles to cover up missing, damaged, malformed, or discolored teeth, it’s time to consider cosmetic dentistry.
+A cosmetic dentist can help to get the straight, white smile that one want and deserve.

-If this is your first time consulting a cosmetic dentist, the first thing you should expect is an in-depth consultation.
+If someone is first time consulting a cosmetic dentist, the first thing one should expect is an in-depth consultation.

-Appearance counts for a lot in today’s society, so you shouldn’t underestimate the During your initial appointment, you’ll undergo a complete exam and a review of your dental and medical history.
-From there, you’ll have the chance to ask questions, discuss concerns, and help your dentist come up with a personalized treatment plan that meets both your goals and your budget.
+Appearance counts for a lot in today’s society, so one shouldn’t underestimate the During the initial appointment, one will undergo a complete exam and a review of the dental and medical history.
+From there, one will have the chance to ask questions, discuss concerns, and help the dentist come up with a personalized treatment plan that meets both the goals and budget.

-If you want to make the most out of your consultation, it’s worth taking a few moments to prepare in advance.
-The good news is, you’ve already put yourself on the path to a more beautiful smile by learning what to expect.
-Once you schedule your appointment, make sure you’re prepared by:
+If someone want to make the most out of consultation, it’s worth taking a few moments to prepare in advance.
+The good news is, one has already put their self on the path to a more beautiful smile by learning what to expect.
+Once one schedule their appointment, make sure one is prepared by:

 - Formulating a list of questions

-- Noting down specific issues you would like to address
+- Noting down specific issues one would like to address

-- Finding pictures of the results you’d like to achieve to use as a reference
+- Finding pictures of the results one would like to achieve to use as a reference

-- Taking a moment to review your budget and determine whether you’ll need financing for complex procedures
+- Taking a moment to review the budget and determine whether one will need financing for complex procedures

-- Checking your schedule to make sure your upcoming cosmetic treatments won’t interfere with work or family responsibilities
+- Checking the schedule to make sure the upcoming cosmetic treatments won’t interfere with work or family responsibilities

-Don’t be afraid to take an active role in establishing your treatment plan.
-You should always be honest and straightforward with your dentist about not just personal expectations, but also your budget and schedule.
+Don’t be afraid to take an active role in establishing the treatment plan. one should always be honest and straightforward with the dentist about not just personal expectations, but also the budget and schedule.

 Some cosmetic procedures are completely non-invasive and require next to no recovery time.
 Tooth whitening is a perfect example.
 At worst, patients can expect mild tooth sensitivity or gum tenderness.